jwanjen/2020-Dissertation/README.txt

 This README text file explains the contents of the repository.

-webscrapingCode.py -> This is the code used scraping the BBC website.
-The code was originally made and probided a starting point by Dr Daniel Goldsmith then modified by the student, Jennifer Wan.
+webscrapingCode.py -> This code is used to scrape the BBC website.
+The code was originally made and probided a starting point by Dr
+                      Daniel Goldsmith then modified by the student, Jennifer Wan.
                       Permission of adapting the code is received verbally.
 For further requirements, please email Dr Daniel Goldsmith at aa9863@coventry.ac.uk.

-BBC scraped data   -> This excel file contains four sheets to store the raw data output (excluding terminal results) and graphical visualisation.
+BBC scraped data   -> This excel file contains four sheets to store the raw data output (excluding terminal results) and graphical
+                      visualisation.

                       RawData           -> All data collected, no filtering made.
                       RawData_NegIns    -> For the results with no topic related words (“terrorist”, “cyberterrorist”, “cyber-terrorist” and “cyberterrorism”), these are deleted to find out the negative instances.
                       Percentages       -> Contains two tables which summarises the results for both total and negative instances in percentage.
                       GraphicalAnalysis -> Collection of all graphs and charts produced.